niksilver/burnup/README.md

 Suppose we want to find “all stories that are in milestone 2 and not yet done”.
-If we’ve got a Milestone column and (of course) a Done? column then we can achieve this by adding a new column in our raw date with a calculation that simply says "milestone = 2 and done = true".
+If we’ve got a Milestone column and (of course) a Done? column then we can achieve this by adding a new column in our raw data with a calculation that simply says "milestone = 2 and done = true".
 Then we can use `filterValid` to test the condition that this new column has the value True.